 - Arrive early to secure a chair — they can sell out!

-- Plan air-conditioned shows during the heat of the day.
+- Plan air-conditioned shows and shade during the heat of the day.

 - If you have people who are at risk of falling, unable to walk long distances or cannot stand for long, definitely rent a wheelchair.